Getting Started

 CLI argument to see the available options.

-See building for more make
+See building for more mage

 targets, for example to run unit tests,